 Well, the main feature being marketed is its built-in image stabilization.
 Hyperlapse uses the iPhone’s internal gyroscope (motion sensor) to measure its movements, and then uses this data to smooth out the video that you captured.

-This image stabilization allows you to shoot handheld time lapse videos without the need for a tripod.
+This image stabilization allows you to shoot handheld time lapse videos without the need for an iPhone tripod.
 So you can film on the move, whether you’re walking, running, traveling in a car, train, plane, etc.